slee6390/portfolio/README.md

 # Sunny's Portfolio

-A modern, responsive portfolio website showcasing Sunny's work as a people-centered strategist.
+A modern, responsive portfolio website showcasing my work.

 ## About

-This portfolio demonstrates Sunny's expertise in transforming insights into systems that keep people at the center, with a focus on creating outcomes where people recognize themselves in the narrative.
+This portfolio demonstrates my expertise in transforming insights into systems that keep people at the center, with a focus on creating outcomes where people recognize themselves in the narrative.

 ## Technologies Used